scharrier/li3_socialauth/README.md

 li3_socialauth
 ==============

-Lithium universal oAuth plugin : uses the excellent oAuth library by Lusitanian (https://github.com/Lusitanian/PHPoAuthLib) to provide Li3 auth adapters.
+Lithium universal oAuth plugin: uses the excellent oAuth library by Lusitanian (https://github.com/Lusitanian/PHPoAuthLib) to provide Li3 auth adapters.

 Installation
 ------------

-The easiest way to install li3_socialauth is to use composer, adding this lines in your composer.json file :
+The easiest way to install li3_socialauth is to use composer, adding this lines in your composer.json file:

     {
         "minimum-stability": "dev",